plai-group/simple-cnaps/README.md

 ## Active and Continual Learning

 We additionally evaluate both methods within the paradigms of "out of the box" active and continual learning.
-This settings was first proposed by Requeima et al., and studies how well few-shot classifier, trained for few-shot learning, can be deployed for active and continual learning without any problem-specific finetuning or training.
+These settings were first proposed by Requeima et al., and studies how well few-shot classifiers, trained for few-shot learning, can be deployed for active and continual learning without any problem-specific finetuning or training.
 For additional details on our active and continual learning experiments and algorithms, please refer to our latest paper: [Towards Better Few-Shot Object Recognition]().
 For code and instructions to reproduce the experiments reported, please refer to the [active-learning](https://github.com/plai-group/simple-cnaps/active-learning) and [continual-learning](https://github.com/plai-group/simple-cnaps/continual-learning) folders.

 ## Meta-Dataset Results